sujoyrc/hindustani_raga_dataset_processing/README.md

 |                     | Video Coded       | H.264 High L4.0   |
 |                     | FPS               | 24                |

-Note that the recordings for singers AG,CC, SCh is 25 fps.
+Note that the recordings for singers AG,CC, SCh is at 25 fps.

 The mp4 files have a naming convention of <Singer_Name\>\_\<Performance_Type\>\_\<Raga_name\>\_\<View\>.mp4